Wyrdware/Portfolio/content/projects/optimized_boids.md

 The system supports large, responsive schools of fish navigating complex 3D environments with both high stability and low performance cost.
 When demonstrated at expos, the game quickly garnered attention, especialy from children who would become transfixed by their mesmerizing movement and reactivity.
 As an aside, this was a particularly interesting game to demo as young children were *significantly* better at the game than adults.
 - Fish respond to player proximity and follow authored movement paths
-- Simulation runs reliably at large scales, even in dense or obstacle-rich environments
+- Simulation runs reliably at large scales, even in dense or obstacle-laden environments
-- Designers can easily extend or tune flocking behavior without modifying the core system
+- Designers can easily tune or extend flocking behavior without modifying the core system

 ---